MichaelRafferty/ConTroll/ReleaseNotes/ConTroll Version 1.5 Release Notes - 2025-12-01.md

 * Multiple tax rates
 * Web editable configuration file
 * Generic common receipt library
+* Add Sales Tax ID to details and enable edit of it in admin portal

 # Items in Progress, but not in 1.5